Consensys/orchestrate-quick-start/README.md

 make hashicorp-vault COMMAND="token lookup"
 ```

-## Connect to a blockchain network
+## Connect a blockchain network

-### Register a blockchain network
+### Register blockchain network

-Use Orchestrate API to add a blockchain network, you should provide
+Use Orchestrate API to register a blockchain network, you should provide

 - `name` for the network
 - `urls` of at least one JSON-RPC endpoint of an Ethereum node in the network